arangodb/arangodb/Documentation/DocuBlocks/Rest/Indexes/post_api_index_inverted.md

 Default: `false`

+@RESTBODYPARAM{optimizeTopK,array,optional,string}
+An array of strings defining sort expressions that you want to optimize.
+This is also known as _WAND optimization_.

+If you query a collection with a `FILTER` operation accelerated by an inverted index together with a `SORT` and `LIMIT` operation, search results can be retrieved faster if the sort expression matches one of the optimized expressions.

+Only sorting by highest rank is supported, that is, sorting by the result of a scoring function in descending order (`DESC`).
+Use `@doc` in the expression where you would normally pass the document variable emitted by the `FOR` loop to the scoring function.

+You can define up tp 64 expressions per inverted index.

+Example: `["BM25(@doc)", "TFIDF(@doc, true)"]`

+Default: `[]`

+This property is available in the Enterprise Edition only.

 @RESTBODYPARAM{analyzer,string,optional,string}
 The name of an Analyzer to use by default.
 This Analyzer is applied to the values of the indexed fields for which you don't define Analyzers explicitly.